S-t-e-v-e-G/skincheck_ai_r_demo/README.md

-# skincheck_ai_r_demo
+# SKINCHECK-ai-R

-Overview:
+**Overview:**
 Working demo of project as part of Le Wagon Tokyo data science bootcamp.
 Project aimed to reduce impact of skin cancer by making scanning and screening accessible.

 There are ~7M cases of Skin Cancer globally.
 We believed that by making screening and scanning more accessible it could help reduce the impact that skin cancer has.

-See following link for further rading and showcase:
+For further rading and showcase see the following [Link](https://github.com/S-t-e-v-e-G/skincheck_ai_r_demo/blob/e5b7c212a12e64ccae67dddd71276fb8f7e1fe4f/Skincheck-ai-r%20Demo.pdf).